theiagen/public_health_bioinformatics/docs/contributing/doc_contribution.md

 pip install mkdocs-material mkdocs-material-extensions mkdocs-git-revision-date-localized-plugin mike mkdocs-glightbox
 ```

+Once installed, navigate to the top directory in PHB.
 The live preview server can be activated by running the following command:

 ```bash
 mkdocs serve